qlambotte/hangman/README.md

 python3 main.py num_lives
 ```

 3. *With a list of words of your choice*.
 In this case, you will have to guess a word picked from your list with five lives.
 In the following command, ` path_to_file` is a path to a text file containing your words.
-It is assumed that there is *one word* per line.
+It is assumed that there is *one word* per line and that the file contains the words becode, learning, mathematics and sessions.
 ```bash
 python3 main.py path_to_file
 ```